-We hope you are enjoying your poster.
+We hope you have one of the Sustainable Me posters.
+If you haven’t got one yet, please email firstname.lastname@example.org.
 Let us know via this form where it is pinned up in your house and how you are getting on!
-For questions, thoughts & comments or to get your own poster, please email firstname.lastname@example.org.

-Tackling climate change on a personal level is now common to all of us.
-Exploring new ways to live and working out the benefits from the different actions we might take, can be complicated.
+Tackling climate change on a personal level is now necessary for all of us.
+However, exploring new ways to live and working out the benefits from the different actions we might take, can be complicated.
 The Sustainable Me poster aims to help all of us to continue that journey together and provides lots of small steps and challenges which can reduce our carbon emissions and keep our world beautiful.

-We will all find some things easier than others, and there will be some things we just are not able to do at all and that’s fine.
+Some things suggested on the poster are easier than others to achieve – the first step is to try.
 There is no guilt or judgment here – just the big cheer when we succeed.

 Roughly twenty per cent of our carbon emissions are produced in our homes.
 Adapting our houses to make use of natural resources, whilst saving the energy used, creates the ultimate sustainable living space.
 Getting to grips with our energy usage to start having control over the amount we are using is a good place to start and helps to reduce bills at the same time.
 All energy suppliers will provide a ‘Smart meter’ if asked.
 Other energy providers supply energy from renewable sources which reduce the negative impact on the environment.
 There is plenty of information online to help you choose.
 Keeping the home well insulated will again save tremendous amounts of energy.